 I wasn't always a fan of savory sweet foods.
 In fact, many Russian Jews aren't used to this flavor combination in any other dishes, except ones with carrots.
 Go figure.
 But my grandmother was always a staunch proponent of this flavor combination.

 Carrot tzimmes is a traditional Jewish food dish that perfectly balances sweet and savory flavors.
 This comforting recipe, served during big holidays like Rosh Hashanah and Passover, combines the earthy sweetness of carrots with dried fruits and warm spices.
+Another classic for this time of year (also made with prunes) is my vegan hamantaschen or my last-minute finger-licking matzo recipe.

 If you're a fan of tzimmes, this carrot tzimmes recipe post is for you.
 In my recipe, I add honey, unique spices, orange zest and other dried fruit to bolster the carrots natural sweetness.
+I love serving it over Passover alongside my Chicken Marbella Ottolenghi or Russian Piroshki recipe, which only takes 10 minutes to prep.

 Never heard of this?
 Read on, because this humble little side dish just may turn you into a tzimmes lover (doesn't that just sound fun??).
 Let's break down the ingredients, provide step-by-step instructions, and find out what to serve with Russian Jewish tzimmes.